alebmorais/medical_automation/README.md

 pip install -r server_requirements.txt
 ```

+### Step 4: Populate Databases
+The server uses two separate databases.

+1.  **Medical Phrases Database (`automation.db`)**:
+    This database is created and populated automatically from `SQL2.sql` the first time the server runs.
+No manual action is needed for this part, as long as `SQL2.sql` was copied to the server.

+2.  **Snippets Database (`snippets.db`)**:
+    This database contains the text expansion snippets.
+After the server runs for the first time (which creates the empty database file), you must populate it using the `snippets_data.sql` script.

+    Run the following command on your Raspberry Pi:
+    ```bash
+    sqlite3 /home/pi/medical_automation/snippets.db < /home/pi/medical_automation/snippets_data.sql
+    ```
+    This command will delete any existing snippets and populate the table with a fresh set from your SQL file.

-### Step 4: Create a Systemd Service
+### Step 5: Create a Systemd Service
-To ensure the snippet server runs automatically on boot using the virtual environment, we will create a `systemd` service.
+To ensure the unified server runs automatically on boot, we will create a `systemd` service.

 1. Create a new service file:
     ```bash
-    sudo nano /etc/systemd/system/snippet-server.service
+    sudo nano /etc/systemd/system/medical-server.service
     ```

 2. Add the following content.
-Note that `ExecStart` now points to the Python executable **inside the virtual environment**.
+Note that `ExecStart` now points to the `server.py` script.

     ```ini
     [Unit]
-    Description=Snippet Expansion Server
+    Description=Medical Automation Unified Server
     After=network.target

     [Service]